 ii.
 For matters adjudicated by the Division Dean, the appeal will be adjudicated by the Hearing Board.

 iii.
 For matters adjudicated by an Honor Council Hearing Board, the appeal will be adjudicated by the Office of Academic Affairs.
 A student or faculty member who believes he/she did not receive a fair hearing from an Hearing Board may appeal for a rehearing on the grounds of the availability of new evidence or a claim that procedural errors were committed in the original hearing.
 If the claim of this appeal is upheld, the original judgment and penalty will be declared void and the case will be returned for a new hearing.
 If a case is reheard because of procedural error, the student has no further appeals available from the Honor Council.

 iv.
 The student will have the right to file a final appeal with the President of the College

 v.
 In all appeal cases, it is the student’s responsibility to demonstrate that the earlier decision was incorrect, that the hearing procedure was unfair, and/or that the penalty should be modified.
 In cases in which a student is appealing a penalty, consideration of such an appeal will be restricted to affirming the penalty or to modifying it (e.g. changing its length, its effective date, etc.).
 In no case will a more severe penalty be imposed.

-A student who has been expelled from the College because of an Honor Code violation may apply for readmission after a period of time specified in the sanction imposed by the Hearing Board or Appeals Board.
+A student who has been expelled from the College because of an Honor Code violation may apply for readmission after a period of time specified in the sanction imposed by the Office of Academic Affairs.
 The application for readmission will be made through the Admissions Committee, which will meet in consultation with the Honor Council chairperson.

-A student member of the Honor Council or any faculty member of the College may propose amendments to any Article of the Honor Code.
-All amendments to the Honor Code will require the approval of three-fourths of the Honor Council and three-fourths of the College faculty.
+Any full-time faculty member of the College, above the rank of Adjunct, may propose amendments to any Article of the Honor Code.
+All amendments to the Honor Code will require the approval of two-thirds of the College faculty and the Office of Academic Affairs.